gvrooyen/nextmeet/README.md

 2. Create a feature branch
 3. Add tests for new functionality
 4. Ensure all tests pass with `dune test`
+5. Run `dune fmt` to lint the source
-5. Submit a pull request
+6. Submit a pull request

 ## Support